- Uranium demand is expected to outstrip supply due to the green energy revolution, global electrification, and nuclear reactor buildout.

 Uranium miners typically sell either through brokers or directly to consumers.
 The spot uranium market accounts for c.
 15% to 25% of global transaction in the uranium business.
 Although the price in the spot market is a key barometer, and the only direct way to price supply and demand, spot market transaction volume is not truly representative of market transactions and pricing, which leads to a somewhat bifurcated market.

 We expect the uranium price to increase substantially from c. $47/lb to $75/lb, and include a likely overshoot to a reasonable temporary target of $80/lb.
 Given the operating leverage of many uranium producers, and the optionality of large high-quality deposits in the ground, we believe the right uranium equities to be good investments for the medium term.

 Such a price increase would be the consequence of supply and demand imbalances, as well as prices below c. $60/lb being too low to incentivise significant additional supply and the criticality of uranium in supplying global baseload energy supply.

 Earlier signs of interest in uranium are apparent from the behaviour of higher quality uranium producers and juniors, buying their underlying product whilst maintaining their assets in the ground.

-Furthermore, the recent launch (Q3 2021) of the Sprott Physical Uranium trust is expected to raise interest and offer a highly liquid way for institutional participants to gain exposure to the uranium market.
+Furthermore, the 2021 of the Sprott Physical Uranium trust is expected to raise interest and offer a highly liquid way for institutional participants to gain exposure to the uranium market.